 After an ECS instance enters the Replicating state, you can perform a disaster recovery drill on the ECS instance.

 A disaster recovery drill is an important part of disaster recovery.
-It allows you to run a protected ECS instance on the cloud to verify the correctness of relevant applications.
-It has the following core features:
+It allows you to run a protected ECS instance on the cloud to verify whether your applications can run as expected.
+A disaster recovery drill has the following features:

-- Allows you to easily check whether a protected application can be run on the cloud.
+- Allows you to easily check whether an application can run on a restored ECS instance as expected.

-- Helps you be familiar with the disaster recovery process and makes sure that you can smoothly perform failover when the primary site encounters a failure.
+- Familiarizes you with the disaster recovery process and makes sure that a smooth failover can be performed when the primary site encounters a failure.

-To perform a disaster recovery drill, follow these steps:
+To perform a disaster recovery drill, perform the following steps:

-- On the Protected Server tab, find the target ECS instance and click Disaster Recovery Drill in the Operation column.
+- On the Protected Server tab, find the ECS instance and click Test Failover in the Operation column.

-- In the Test Failover pane that appears, set Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Execute script after failover.
+- In the Test Failover pane, set the Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script parameters.Note

-- HBR automatically retains 24 recovery points in the last 24 hours for each ECS instance.
+- HBR automatically retains 24 recovery points that are created in the most recent 24 hours for each ECS instance.

-- If you do not select Use ECS Specification, you must specify the number of vCPUs and memory capacity.
+- If you do not select Use ECS Specification, you must set the CPU and Memory parameters.

-- After the disaster recovery drill is completed within a few minutes, click the link in the Disaster Recovery Information column to verify restored data and applications.
+- After the disaster recovery drill is completed within a few minutes, click the link in the Test Failover Information column to verify restored data and applications.

 Step 4: Perform failover

-Regular disaster recovery drills make sure that you can run your business on the cloud at any time.
-When a major error occurs in the primary site, you may need to restart your core business on the cloud immediately.
-In this case, you must perform failover.
+Regular disaster recovery drills make sure that you can run you applications on restored ECS instances at any time.
+When a major error occurs in the primary site, you can switch your workloads to the secondary site.

-- On the Protected Server tab, find the target ECS instance and choose in the Operation column.
+- On the Protected Server tab, find the ECS instance and choose in the Operation column.

 - Click Start.